- What is the civil partner visa?

 How Can Total Law Help?

-Total Law is a team of accomplished immigration lawyers credited by the solicitors regulation authority that are happy to support couples with legal assistance and immigration advice for their civil partnership applications.
+Total Law specializes in immigration law and can help you bring your U.S citizen to Ireland on a spouse visa.
+We are a team of accomplished immigration lawyers that are competent and ready to support couples with legal assistance and immigration advice for their civil partnership applications.

 Comprehensive immigration advice tailored to your circumstances and goals.